- Medicare Part D coverage varies based on medication tiers in your plan’s formulary list.

 Note that not everyone reaches the coverage gap.

 You have different options for getting prescription drug coverage under Medicare.
-Talk to your healthcare provider about which Medicare plan is best for you.
+You can talk to your healthcare provider or a local SHIP counselor about which Medicare plan might be best for you.

 The plan you choose should be tailored to your health needs and budget.
 Medicare offers several resources to assist in paying for prescription drug coverage, such a tiered list of medications and programs like Extra Help.